-Port P1 is an 8-bit input/output port which is also used as an external interrupt input, serial interface input/output, UART input/output and segment output of LCD.
+Port P1 is an 8-bit input/output port which is also used as an external interrupt input, serial interface input/output, and segment output of LCD.
 When used as a segment pins of LCD, the respective bit of P1LCR should be set to "1".